jamesburton/passwordless/README.md

 		`func new --name GetUser --template "HTTP trigger"`
 * Test scaffolded routines with `func start`, check they are all listed
-* Add `CosmosDBConnection` value to `local.settings.json` (with `Values`) ... use connection string grabbed from Cosmos DB management interfaces
+* Add `CosmosDBConnection` value to `local.settings.json` (with `Values`)
+	* NB: Use connection string grabbed from Cosmos DB management interfaces
 * Add `Models` folder
 * Add `Models\User.cs` with the following:
 ```